jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 *We know what you did or didn't do ... hint hint, nudge nudge*

 * Double-check if you actually submitted your an assignment, quiz, or discussion comment!
-  * You can also confirm this on the Grades page
+  * You can also confirm this on the Grades page.
 * You can resume an unsubmitted quiz attempt as as long as time isn't up.
 Carmen will ask you to confirm if you try to submit with unanswered questions.
 * Unless you know what you're doing, don't completely turn off emails from Carmen.
-You might miss something important - and that would be on you ☠️
+You might miss something important - and that would be on you ☠️.

 ---